World News

 According to the ILT, its investigation revealed that Chemours also used the imported HFC23 in its production process and was therefore, it argues, not exempt from the quota.
 It also claims that Chemours had not reported the import of HFC23 to the European Commission in 2021.

-It says that based on this information, the European Commission decided to impose a quota reduction of 964,724 tons of CO2 equivalent on Chemours.
+It says that based on this information, the European Commission decided to impose a quota reduction of 964,724 tons of CO2 equivalent on Chemours in 2026.
 Chemours appealed this decision to the European Court of Justice.
 A request was made through an interim injunction to postpone the application of the quota reduction pending this ruling.
 The Court rejected the request for an interim injunction.
 The case is still pending.

 The European Commission is expected to impose this quota reduction on Chemours in 2026 for the 2027 calendar year.